Original Air Date: November 13, 1959

 - This was one of the first episodes Rod Sterling pitched to sponsors and it became the second episode in the series to be filmed according to production order.

-- The crew shot the entire episode for two full days in 130 degree heat in Death Valley, California with many suffering from heat exhaustion and dehydration.
-It was the first of many Twilight Zone episodes filmed in Death Valley though in future ventures the crew would be better prepared.
+- The crew shot this entire episode for two full days in 116 degree heat (139 degree ground temperatures) in Desolation Canyon, Death Valley, California with many suffering from heat exhaustion and dehydration.
+Apparently, eight people dropped in the afternoon, including cinematographer George Clemens collapsed; he fell right off the camera crane and into the sand.
+Many onset feared he was having a heart attack.
+And in the image of Jean Marsh laying in the sand, a thermometer was placed down beside her.
+It showed the temperature was 140 degrees.
+This was the first of many Twilight Zone episodes filmed in Death Valley though in future filming ventures the crew would be better prepared.

 - Cinematographer George T. Clemens later said that sweat from the cast and crew evaporated almost immediately while filming in the desert.
 Because of this, the sweat which can be seen in the finished episode is actually a thick coat of glycerin.